 Fax: (617) 496-8041

 I am a biomechanist and evolutionary biologist at Harvard University, where I'm currently a PhD candidate in the Department of Human Evolutionary Biology.
-I'm broadly interested in the evolution of the human body and evolutionary perspectives on human health.
-My current research focuses on several topics, but I'm primarily engaged in studying the origins of human lumbar lordosis (curvature of the lower back), asking three main questions:
+I'm broadly interested in the evolution of the human body and evolutionary perspectives on health.
+My current research focuses on several topics, but I'm primarily engaged in studying the origins of hominin lumbar lordosis (curvature of the lower back), asking three main questions:

 2. What factors contribute to variations in lumbar lordosis, particularly during development?